 Our client, one of the largest global insurance companies, was undergoing a significant digital transformation.

-With over 100,000 staff working in more than 60 countries, the organisation was very complex, with a series of unique challenges.
+With over 100,000 staff working in more than 60 countries, this financial services organisation was very complex, with a series of unique challenges.

 The company’s digital transformation strategy was driven by two specific needs.
 One was to stop the company from being disrupted by potential new entrants to the market.
 The other was to improve relationships with customers, and to actually enable more contact with them throughout their lifecycle.

 The company was looking for an upgrade to their current FIM connector, DirSync, following Microsoft’s decision to withdraw support for the tool in April 2017.
 Our ThirdSpace consultants had an in-depth level of knowledge of the company’s infrastructure, and following previous successful projects around the FIM platform, ThirdSpace was chosen to scope and design the architecture required and complete the upgrade to their identity management platform.

 "The design was well thought out, and we are very happy with how the project has progressed."

 Companies wanting to take advantage of the latest mobility and collaboration technologies, like Office 365, will need to make sure they have the right foundations in place to be able to enable user adoption of the tools.
 One such foundation is the connector between an on-premises FIM directory with an Azure Active Directory, to provision access to cloud apps like Office 365.

 Up until now, this has been facilitated with Office 365 Directory Synchronisation, also known as DirSync.
 This tool has been a popular method for linking cloud identities to an on-premises active directory.
 However, Microsoft withdrew support for DirSync in April 2017, and as such, companies using this synchronisation tool are strongly advised to upgrade.